Walter E. Massey

 Walter Eugene Massey (born April 5, 1938) is an American educator, physicist, and executive.
-President emeritus of the School of the Art Institute of Chicago (SAIC) and of Morehouse College, he is chairman of the board overseeing construction of the Giant Magellan Telescope, and serves as trustee chair of the City Colleges of Chicago.
-During his career, Massey has served as head of the National Science Foundation, director of Argonne National Laboratory, and chairman of Bank of America.
-He has also served in professorial and administrative posts at the University of California, University of Chicago, Brown University, and the University of Illinois.
+President Emeritus of both the School of the Art Institute of Chicago (SAIC), and of Morehouse College, he is chairman of the board overseeing construction of the Giant Magellan Telescope.
+During his long career, Massey has served as head of the National Science Foundation, director of Argonne National Laboratory (ANL), chairman of Bank of America, and as trustee chair of the City Colleges of Chicago.
+He has also served in professorial and administrative posts at the University of California, University of Chicago, Brown University, and the University of Illinois Urbana-Champaign.

+Born in Hattiesburg, Mississippi and raised in the Jim Crow era South, Massey became fascinated by mathematics as a youth.
+After attending Morehouse, a Historically black colleges and universities (HBCU), he pursued advanced study in physics earning his PhD from Washington University in St. Louis in the 1960s.
+He went on to post-graduate research at ANL near Chicago and joined the physics faculty at the University of Illinois, where African-American students sought his support and guidance in the 1960s struggle for civil rights.
+Massey decided to seek a better balance between research and activism as a physics professor at Brown University and was then invited back to head the ANL in the late 1970s.
+While he rose to become provost at the University of California in the 1990s, he decided to move when Morehouse asked him to come back to lead it in its mission as an HBCU.
+Following his retirement from Morehouse, and return to Chicago, he was called upon to head the Art Institute's school.
+He has served on multiple corporate and educational institution boards, and was asked to chair the board of Bank of America through a corporate transition in the wake of the 2008 financial crisis.
+While attending a board meeting for the University of Chicago in the 2010s, he was recruited to take on the Giant Magellan Telescope project.

-Massey is the only individual to serve as both President and Chairman of the American Association for the Advancement of Science (AAAS) and as Chair of the Association of Independent Colleges of Art and Design (AICAD).
+Massey is the only individual to have served as both President of the American Association for the Advancement of Science (AAAS) and as Chair of the Association of Independent Colleges of Art and Design (AICAD).
 Additionally, Massey is the only individual to have received both the Enrico Fermi Award for Science and Technology from the Chicago Historical Society and the Public Humanities Award from Illinois Humanities.
+He is an elected member of both the American Philosophical Society and the American Academy of Arts and Sciences.